Chest, Abdomen & Pelvis Study

 The technologist is specially trained and certified by the American Registry of Radiological Technologists to take care of you during your MRI scan.
 A device called a coil will be placed around the area of your body we are scanning.
 Once you are comfortable, the technologist will move the table into the MRI scanner.
 You will be able to speak and hear the MRI technologist over an intercom.

-The scan takes from 20-40 minutes depending on the purpose of your scan and which machine we use.
+The scan takes from 20-40 minutes depending on the purpose of your scan.
 There is light and plenty of air within the magnet.
 The equipment does not touch your body but you will hear buzzing and tapping noises from the machine.
 These sounds are normal and will last a few minutes.

 We will supply you with ear plugs and/or headphones.
 Some patients also find it comforting to wear prism glasses, or other items to cover your eyes, which can help patients who are feeling claustrophobic.
 We have all these aids available for you.